 For seismic loading, a uniform pressure shall be added.
-The uniform pressures based on different wall heights are provided in the following table:
+The uniform pressures based on different wall heights are provided in the table on the following page.

 Wall Height (feet) Seismic Loading Active Case (psf) Seismic Loading Moderately Yielding (psf)

 4 25 55

 6 40 85

 8 55 115